 “Happiness is a choice.”
 It’s a message that you probably come across fairly often.
-While it’s probably meant to be motivational and positive most of the time, I think it’s an idea that, if you start to poke at it a bit, has some fundamental flaws.
+While it’s probably meant to be motivational and positive most of the time, if you start to poke at it a bit, has some fundamental flaws.
 I believe that happiness is not a choice, at least not when something like mental illness takes it off the menu of options entirely.

 The fallacy of happiness as a choice

 There’s a whole field of positive psychology that focuses heavily on happiness.
 Beyond that, though, there’s a lot of messaging that ventures into toxic positivity territory, where only happiness and other “positive” emotions are considered acceptable.
 During the current pandemic, I’ve seen various people talking about feeling like they’re only allowed to have certain emotions.

 A quick search on Amazon reveals a multitude of books entitled “Happiness is a Choice”.
 A Huffington Post headline claims “This is Scientific Proof That Happiness is a Choice“.
 Then there’s the law of attraction, which suggests that toilet paper (and anything else that might make you happier) vibrates at a certain frequency, and as long as you want and believe you have that toilet paper enough that your thoughts start vibrating at toilet paper frequency, you will have all the happy bathroom experiences you could dream of.

 I call bullshit.
 Saying that happiness is a choice is just a short hop, skip, and a jump from saying that mental illness is a choice.
 Mental illness is not a choice, and happiness is not a choice either.

 You can’t wish mental illness away

-If things can be framed in a more positive way to help you live the life you want, great.
+If you can frame things more positively to help you live the life you want, great.
 All the power to you.
 However, saying that happiness is right there in your closet waiting for you to put it on if you just choose to walk into the closet is basically a slap in the face to those of us dealing with mental illness.